rust-lang/rust-project-goals/src/2024h2/slate.md

 [nikomatsakis]: https://github.com/nikomatsakis/

-## Preapproved goals in need of owners
+## Provisional goals in need of owners

-*The team would like to commit to the goal, but the goal lacks an owner (this may be because owner is seeking funding)*
+*The team would like to commit to the goal, but the goal lacks an owner (this may be because owner is seeking funding).
+Learn more about [provisional goals](../about/provisional_goals.md) here.*

 None